 These case management services are provided for 17 counties in the Northwest District.

-The HIV Prevention and Planning Council is a community based, mayoral-appointed council comprising service providers and people living with HIV/AIDS.
+The HIV Prevention and Care Planning Council is a community based, mayoral-appointed council comprising service providers and people living with HIV/AIDS.
 Its mission is to enhance the HIV prevention and care services through community planning of interventions, and make recommendations for HIV/AIDS prevention and funding allocation within the Kansas City Planning Region.
 The council’s prevention programs provide behavioral, evidence-based training for high-risk individuals in the community, as well as for those residents who are already HIV positive or who have AIDS.

 Past programs have included the Tobacco Use Prevention Program, which was instrumental in developing innovative workplace clean air policy for Kansas City and the surrounding metropolitan area, the Walkers On Watch program, the Cardiovascular Health Initiative, the Healthy Reader program and the Health Literacy Initiative.